sdkbox-doc/en/src/facebook/v3-js/usage.md

 ### Register javascript function
-You need to register all the facebook js functions with cocos2d-x before using them
+You need to register all the Facebook JS functions with cocos2d-x before using them.

-To do this
+To do this:
 * Modify `./frameworks/runtime-src/Classes/AppDelegate.cpp` to include the following headers:
 ```cpp
 #include "PluginFacebookJS.hpp"